-6.21 In November 2016, the MoD declared that the St George's Barrack site would be surplus to operational requirements by 2020/21 in light of its Defence Estate Optimisation Programme.
+- 6.24 In November 2016, the MoD declared that the St George's Barrack site would be surplus to operational requirements by 2020/21 in light of its Defence Estate Optimisation Programme.
 The site is expected to be vacated in 2026 and at the time will become a previously developed site adjacent to a Larger Village.
-At this stage there is insufficient information to allocate the site for a specific form of reuse or redevelopment, however the Local Plan will need to include
+At this stage there is insufficient information to allocate the site for a specific form of reuse or redevelopment, however the Local Plan will need to include some measures to manage the delivery of potential development and ensure the best possible outcome for the site, taking account of its brownfield land status. - 6.25 St George's Barracks may potentially come forward at a future date.
+It is not however appropriate to consider at the current time due to questions over what

-12 The NPPF defined previously development land as: Land which is or was occupied by a permanent structure, including the curtilage of the developed land and any associated fixed surface infrastructure.
+9 The NPPF defined previously development land as: Land which is or was occupied by a permanent structure, including the curtilage of the developed land and any associated fixed surface infrastructure.
 This excludes: land that is or was last occupied by agricultural or forestry buildings; land that has been developed for minerals extraction or waste disposal by landfill, where provision for restoration has been made through development management procedures; land in built-up areas such as residential gardens, parks, recreation grounds and allotments; and land that was previously developed but where the remains of the permanent structure or fixed surface structure have blended into the landscape.

-- some measures to manage the delivery of potential development and ensure the best possible outcome for the site, taking account of its brownfield land status. - 6.22 St George's Barracks may potentially come forward at a future date.
-It is not however appropriate to consider at the current time due to questions over what will be proposed and how and when it may be delivered.
+will be proposed and how and when it may be delivered.
 As such a proposal for the site would come forward as a separate Local Plan development plan document (DPD) which will be subject to the SA process.
-As a result this site is not included within the options appraisal
+As a result, this site is not included within the options appraisal.

-Establishing growth strategy options
+Establishing growth strategy options for the SA

-- 6.23 As discussed in the previous chapter, to support the consideration of which sites to potentially allocate through the Local Plan, various site assessments have been undertaken through the Local Plan process.
-This includes the SHLAA, Employment Land Availability Assessment and the SA site assessment.
-The outcomes of these assessments have helped inform an understanding of the sites which are appropriate to consider further as allocations through the Local Plan. - 6.24 In relation to the strategic variables set out above, there are a number of different approaches that can be taken to develop the growth scenarios.
-These comprise: - 1.
-Growth scenario components which are 'constants': these are the components of the growth strategy options which would be similar across all the options. - 2.
-Growth scenario components which are 'variables': these comprise the components which can vary across the options. - 6.25 In the context of the growth strategy options, the following components can be considered components and variables.
+- 6.26 As discussed in Chapter 4, to support the consideration of which sites to potentially allocate through the Local Plan, various site assessments have been undertaken through the Local Plan process.
+This includes the SHELAA, Employment Land Availability Assessment and the SA site assessment. - 6.27 The outcomes of these assessments have helped inform an understanding of the sites which are appropriate to consider further as allocations through the new Local Plan. - 6.28 In relation to the strategic variables set out above, there are a number of different approaches that can be taken to develop the growth scenarios.
+These comprise: - Growth scenario components which are 'constants': these are the components of the growth strategy options which would be similar across all the options. - 2.
+Growth scenario components which are 'variables': these comprise the components which can vary across the options. - 6.29 In the context of the growth strategy options, the following components can be considered components and variables.